Pelvic floor therapy has been shown as both clinically and cost-effective.

 He became a withdrawn, less socially active member of his community as result of his incontinence.

 Watching this transformation, I did as much research as I could, and I remember learning that the pelvic floor is a set of muscles.
-We go through rehab for our shoulders and knees when they work less optimally, so why couldn’t we do the same for our pelvic floor muscles?
+We go through rehab for our shoulders and knees when they work less optimally than we’d like, so I wondered, “Why couldn’t we do the same for our pelvic floor muscles?”

-Once I discovered that there was such a profession (which has been around since 1990s,) I found my father someone to work with––and at the same time, I found my life’s work.
+Once I discovered that there was a profession that provided this type of care (and that it has been around since the 1990s), I found my father someone to work with—and at the same time, I found my life’s work.

 What made you pursue OT versus PT to become a pelvic floor therapist?